Parent page: Installation, Licensing & Management

 Or install as a separate unique instance.

 With your choice of installation mode made, click Next to proceed.

 You will now be presented with an Account Log In pop-up window.
-This means logging in to your Altium Account – to which your valid license is associated – using your AltiumLive Credentials.
+This means logging in to your Altium Account – to which your valid license is associated – using your AltiumLive Credentials, linked Google® or Facebook® account, or your organization's Single Sing-On (SSO) authentication system.
 The reason for this is two-fold: